mdabdulripon/Angular/README.md

      -> Router enables navigation from one view to the next as users perform application tasks.

+### What is an Angular 2 Service!
+     -> Angular 2 service is a class which is associates with some methods (GET/POST/PUT) and provides it result as a service for across your application.
+### What are the features of Angular 2 Service!
+     1. Services are singleton objects.
+     2. Services are capable of returning the data in the form promises or observables.
+     3. Service class is decorated with Injectable decorator

+### What are the differences between Observables & Promises?
+     -> Promise:
+          Promises are only called once and It can return only a single value at a time and the Promises are not cancellable.
+     -> Observables:
+          Observables handle multiple values over time and it can return multiple values and the Observables are cancellable.
+     -> The Observables are more advanced than Promises.

 <hr>

 ## JAVASCRIPT

 ### What are the data type in javascript!